 Free from particles including but not limited to: dust, dirt, and grit.

 Subfloors must be flat within 1/8" over 6' and 3/16" over 10' and smooth, abrupt peaks and valleys must be avoided.

-• Improper substrate or flatness can result in gaps, squeaks, premature wear on surface and poor plank fitting during assembly.
+Improper substrate or flatness can result in gaps and premature wear on surface.
+Correct any issues.